Exchange denies rumor that Goldman Sachs is shorting China's stock market

 The exchange said it would ask regulators to punish those who spread rumors that threaten to seriously disrupt market order.

-Goldman declined to comment on the rumor.
+Goldman declined to comment on the rumour.
 China Southern’s Hong Kong unit couldn’t be immediately reached for comment as Wednesday is a public holiday in the city.
+(Reporting by Samuel Shen and Nathaniel Taplin; Editing by Shri Navaratnam)